vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 |   LP2 |   0.05               | 100                                  | 95                | 2344.02439               |
 |   LP3 |   0.6              | 7000                               | 2800                |   69087.03466              |
 |   LP4 |   1                  | 91900                              | 0               | 0                          |

+### vAMM behaviour

+- All vAMMs active on a market at the end of an epoch receive SLA bonus rebalancing payments with `0` penalty fraction. (<a name="0042-LIQF-056" href="#0042-LIQF-056">0042-LIQF-056</a>)
+- A vAMM active on a market during an epoch, which was cancelled prior to the end of an epoch, receives SLA bonus rebalancing payments with `0` penalty fraction. (<a name="0042-LIQF-057" href="#0042-LIQF-057">0042-LIQF-057</a>)
+- A vAMMs cancelled in a previous epoch does not receive anything and is not considered during SLA rebalancing at the end of an epoch(<a name="0042-LIQF-058" href="#0042-LIQF-058">0042-LIQF-058</a>)